Bernard Levin: The Times

 In June 1970, during the general election campaign, Levin fell out with the proprietors of The Daily Mail, Lord Rothermere and his son Vere Harmsworth.
 Levin's contract guaranteed him absolute freedom to write whatever he chose, but Harmsworth, an unswerving Conservative, attempted to censor Levin's support for the other major party, Labour.
 Levin resigned, and immediately received offers from The Guardian and The Times to join them as a columnist.
 He found both tempting, and at one point "even had a wild notion of suggesting that I should write for both simultaneously".
 In the end, he chose The Times, giving as his reason that though the liberal Guardian was more in line with his own politics than the conservative Times, "I wrote more comfortably against the grain of the paper I worked for rather than with it".
-His obituarist in The Times adds that the decision may also have been swayed by the better remuneration offered by the paper.
+His obituarist in The Times added that the decision may also have been swayed by the better remuneration offered by the paper.

 Among the perquisites of the Times appointment were a company car and a large and splendid office at the paper's building in Printing House Square, London.
 Levin accepted neither; he could not drive and he hated to be isolated.
 He commandeered a desk in the anteroom to the editor's office, a location that kept him closely in touch with the daily affairs of the paper.
 It also gave him ready access to the editor, William Rees Mogg, with whom he developed a good friendship.
 Levin's brief was to write two columns a week (later three) on any subject that he wished.
 His range was prodigious; he published nine volumes of his selected journalism of which the first, Taking Sides, covered subjects as diverse as the death watch beetle, Field Marshal Montgomery, Wagner, homophobia, censorship, Eldridge Cleaver, arachnophobia, theatrical nudity, and the North Thames Gas Board.